fz172/fanfly/_posts/2025-08-09-dashboard_and_panel.md

 ### Top front skin

-The sides of the top front skin got a row of skia 295 for added water proofing.
+The sides of the top front skin got a row of sika 295 for added water proofing.

 I ran a blue painters tape along the edge of the aluminum side skin, then a 1/4" vinyl tape above, then another line of painters tape.
 Then I removed the middle vinyl tape to leave a perfectly distanced line for putting the Sika 295 in.